lsst-ts/Common_FPGA_HealthAndStatus/README.md

 :loudspeaker: this will operate on memory cell address **Base address + Offset**

-For example, when counting operations, use *Add* operation with data 1 to increase counters.
-If working with bite flags (set/clear), use *Or* and *Not And* with bite masks.
+For example, if counting something, use *Add* operation with data 1 to increase a counter.
+If working with bite flags (bits set/clear), use *Or* and *Not And* with bite masks.

 ## Requesting data